1heart/intro-rl/README.md

 # An introduction to reinforcement learning

 This is a brief introduction to reinforcement learning.
+The presentation is [here](intro-rl.pdf)

 ## Some resources